The Ways of God

 2. The greatness of His knowledge (Psalm 139:6)

-2. Unattainable (Job 26:14; Job 42:3; Romans 11:33)
+2. It is high, I cannot attain unto it (Job 26:14; Job 42:3; Romans 11:33).

 2. THE PRESENCE OF GOD (Psalm 139:7-12)

-1. The Problem of God’s Presence (Psalm 139:7)
+1. The Problem of Gods Presence (Psalm 139:7)

 1. Not that God leaves us (Joshua 1:9)